 When people think about manual travel expense processing, the first thing that comes to mind is the weary road warrior, spending hours on arts and crafts projects, stapling or taping receipts to printed spreadsheets.
 It can be a painful, inefficient task.
-The last thing a business traveler wants to do at the end of the month is try and remember where all their receipts, are and then spend hours filling out a spreadsheet.
+The last thing business travelers want to do at the end of the month is try and remember where all their receipts are, and then spend hours filling out a spreadsheet.

 While this is certainly what most people think of when talking about the efficiency challenges presented by manual expense reporting, the reality is that it’s the approval and reimbursement process that is far more impacted.
 The most obvious element of this is that manual processes take far longer than those which are automated.
 From getting approval on expense reports to keying data into an accounting system, each step drags out the amount of time it will take to reimburse staff, pay corporate card bills, and bill clients.

 The first step to get an expense report reimbursed is getting it approved.
 For small, single-office companies, or those with straightforward approval processes, this may not present too much of a challenge.
 Put the spreadsheet/receipts in the finance person’s inbox on their desk, they drop it off with your manager to sign it off, and the manager then writes “OK” on the header sheet and puts it back in finance’s inbox, ready for reimbursement.